Values Driven Leaders Enable Better Performance

 Now I am not an aquarist, but I have lost a few goldfish in my time!
 It always seems to be down to one of two things.
 The first is over feeding, equivalent to the same old management speak repeated over and over until everyone gets sick of the message the water becomes toxic and some of the fish die.
 Alternatively, it is failing to properly safeguard the fish during the process of cleansing the tank, allowing the water in the tank to settle and stabilise before then reintroducing the fish (systemic change).

-By better understanding values we can improve the relationship between the view of individuals and what business leaders espouse for their organisation.
-Our own values are driven by personal beliefs and are effected through our behaviour.
-Better understanding of personal values and alignment with those within our business will create a more engaged and higher performing organisation.
-Understanding the gap between the current view (water in the fish tank) and the desired culture gives leaders a better chance of bringing about systemic change.
+By better understanding values you can improve the relationship between the view of individuals and what business leaders espouse for their organisation.
+Personal values are driven by personal beliefs and are effected through our behaviour.
+Better understanding of personal values and alignment with those within our business creates a more engaged and higher performing organisation.
+Understanding the gap between the current view (water in the fish tank) and the desired culture will give leaders a better chance of bringing about systemic change.

 Understanding values means better business

 Successful businesses pay more attention to understanding and aligning personal values with espoused organisational values (the values that other people see lived out in the organisation each day), live them, and translate meaning into daily interactions with everyone they meet.
-In turn the mission and vision for the business needs to align with espoused values to ensure a believable story for both employees and customers alike.
-In return this leads to increased employee engagement, improved productivity, improved patient outcomes, and leads to financial return.
+In turn the mission and vision for the business must to align with espoused values to ensure a believable story for both employees and customers alike.
+In return you will see increased employee engagement, improved productivity, improved patient outcomes, and leads to financial return.

-How would your employees and customers describe your current organisational culture?
+How do your employees and customers describe your current organisational culture?